squaremo/starling/docs/rfc/0002-dependencies.md

 E.g, Sync A depends on Sync B depends on Sync C. Naively, none of them would get synced, but since the consequences may be spread through the log, it could be difficult to notice why.

+One solution might be to record the dependence path: if Sync A depends on Sync B, and Sync B depends on Sync C, then Sync A records that it's waiting on Sync B and C; if a Sync sees its own name in that list, there's a cycle.